 Kinga Oktabska (b.
-1995) is an interdisciplinary artist from Wroclaw, Poland.
+1995) is a visual artist from Wroclaw, Poland.

 She graduated from the Royal College of Art in 2022, completed a Design for Set & Screen degree at UAL, receiving a Theatre Design Prize at Wimbledon College of Art in 2018 and was awarded a Global Design Diploma at IED Barcelona Escola Superior de Disseny in 2015.